tagshelfsrl/alfred-node/README.md

 ### Files

-File is an individual document or data unit undergoing specialized operations tailored for document analysis and managemet.
+File is an individual document or data unit undergoing specialized operations tailored for document analysis and management.
 To see more information visit our [official documentation](https://docs.tagshelf.dev/enpoints/file).

 #### Get file by ID